canonical/mir/doc/sphinx/explanation/energy-efficiency.md

 ## GPU acceleration

-Mir based compositors default hardware compositing on any available GPU.
+Mir based compositors default to hardware compositing on any available GPU.
 Mir includes a "graphics platform" abstraction that allows efficient implementation on different software or graphics stacks.